mk-fg/clearlooks-phenix-humanity/README.rst

   Clearlooks uses "glassy" glazed toolbars/menubars, with two gradients going up and down vertically from the base background color in the center.

-  Human Quarny uses "gradient" toolbarstyle=2 menubarstyle=2 and such, which are simplier top-to-shade(0.95)-darker-bottom gradients.
+  Human theme uses "gradient" toolbarstyle=2 menubarstyle=2 and such, which are simplier top-to-shade(0.95)-darker-bottom gradients.

 - Borders

-  Gtk3 Clearlooks translation uses shades of @theme_selected_bg for borders, while murrine engine's colors->shade[n] values derive shades from normal background, which have different hues in Human Quarny.
+  GTK3 Clearlooks translation uses shades of @theme_selected_bg for borders, while murrine engine's colors->shade[n] values derive shades from normal background, which have different hues in Human Quarny.

-  Border size/presence do not seem to correspond very well either - missing completely on many clearlooks widgets, while Human Quarny ones mostly have lighter border on top/left and darker "shadow" bottom/right borders.
+  Border size/presence do not seem to correspond very well either - e.g. all separators in Human have borders, but not in this GTK3 Clearlooks theme.

-- Menus in awf-gtk3 don't seem to drop shadow.
-- awf-gtk3 toolbar buttons do not have labels.
+- Borders on :disabled (insensitive) elements have highlight "shadow" in GTK2 Human via reliefstyle=2, which can probably be replicated in some/most places via GTK3 box-shadow.

+- Menus and similar pop-windows drop shadows on surrounding elements (external to them, so e.g. "box-shadow" doesn't work) in GTK2, which I haven't figured out how to replicate in GTK3 yet.

+- All scrollbars are not pop-up overlays in GTK2, and are always present, instead of only when hovering over scrolled element(s), which can be replicated in GTK3 via GTK_OVERLAY_SCROLLING=0 env var (set in e.g. /etc/environment or session manager).

 Notes on adapting murrine-engine GTK2 theme to GTK3